magomimmo/modern-cljs/doc/tutorial-18.md

 * the `com.keminglabs/cljx` plugin and configurations: because at the moment we're using them only to generate unit testing codebase for both CLJ and CLJS;
-* the `com.cemerick/clojurescript.test` plugin: becasue it is only used in unit testing codebase;
+* the `com.cemerick/clojurescript.test` plugin: because it is only used in unit testing codebase;
 * the `lein-cljsbuild` build configurations for CLJS unit testing: because they are only used only to emit testable JS codebase;